wolfgangj/okami/README.md

     [this @ 1 + that !]
 ```

-Nullable references are called pointers (but are not supported yet).
+Nullable references are called pointers.
 You need `has` to convert nullables to non-nullables.
 Without it, you can not access their values.
 `has` works similar to `if`.